 Do I have to do a site investigation prior to qualifying for insurance coverage from the Fund?

 Yes.
-Any owner/operator wanting to obtain insurance coverage from the Fund for their drycleaner site must complete a site investigation prior to obtaining insurance coverage.
+Any owner or operator wanting to obtain insurance coverage from the Fund for their drycleaner site must complete a site investigation prior to obtaining insurance coverage.

 If I discontinue my drycleaning operations halfway through the year, can I receive an insurance premium refund?